 Meyer & Associates Insurance is your one stop outlet for both personal and commercial auto insurance.
 We represent numerous companies that provide quality insurance at competitive rates.
 We prefer to package your personal auto insurance with a homeowner’s insurance policy and an umbrella policy so that you can maximize discounts and obtain the broadest protection possible.

-We insure all types of commercial automobiles, including, but not limited to delivery vehicles, sand and gravel trucks, log/pulp trucks, school buses and freight carriers.
+We insure most types of commercial automobiles, including, but not limited to delivery vehicles, sand and gravel trucks, log/pulp trucks, school buses and freight carriers.

 Below is a list of automobile insurance terms: